roshansamuel/h5edit/README.md

 # h5edit

-h5edit is a Python-based command-line tool to edit HDF5 files on the fly.
+``h5edit`` is a Python-based command-line tool to edit HDF5 files on the fly.
-The tool allows to add/edit/remove scalar datasets with floating-point values to and from the HDF5 file.
+The tool allows one to add/edit/remove scalar datasets with floating-point values to and from an HDF5 file.
 This is useful for adding metadata to existing HDF5 files.

 ## Installing h5edit